 So for nearly thirty years, World Breastfeeding Week (WBW) has been engaging members of different communities to promote the benefits of breastfeeding around the world.

-This year's campaigns might look a little different, as people work around challenges of coronavirus.
+This year's campaigns might look a little different, as people continue to work around the challenges of coronavirus.
 But the need for more education and awareness remains as important as ever.

 In addition to this week, WABA has encouraged additional campaigns that also promote healthy breastfeeding.
 The USBC (United States Breastfeeding Council) recognizes the entire month of August as National Breastfeeding Month in the United States.

-There's also a celebration of Black Breastfeeding Week, which takes place on August 25-31 2020, and encourages black mothers in the United States to breastfeed.
-This year's Black Breastfeeding Week theme for 2020 is "The World Is Yours: Imagine.
-Innovate.
-Liberate!"
+There's also a celebration of Black Breastfeeding Week, which takes place on August 25-31, 2021, and encourages black mothers in the United States to breastfeed.
+This year's Black Breastfeeding Week theme for 2021 is "Revive!
+Restore!
+Reclaim!"

-COVID-19 might in-person events a little bit more difficult for WBW this year.
-But there are still several ways to promote breastfeeding in your community.
-You can educate yourself on its importance, or donate money or resources to organizations that encourage breastfeeding.
+Even if you're not able to attend a WBW event in person, there are still several ways to promote breastfeeding in your community.
+You can educate yourself on its importance or donate money or resources to organizations that encourage breastfeeding.

 On a smaller scale, you can simply encourage mothers you know.
 They're doing their best to care for their babies, and having a small child is no easy task.
 Especially during these difficult times, offering your love and support to those who need it might be the best thing you can do to support the cause.